Code-Institute-Submissions/Eoinburke-Milestone-2/README.md

 This is my interactive Travel website.
 Utilizing [Google Maps API](https://developers.google.com/maps), [Rapid API](https://rapidapi.com/marketplace), JavaScript, Jquery.
 The website helps the user by giving reviews and expierences in diffrent countries.

 ## Project Goals
-My aim for the project is to incorpirate various API's so the user can access multiple information at once ranging from flights, accomadation and maps.
+My aim for the project is to incorpirate various API"s so the user can access multiple information at once ranging from flights, accomadation and maps.

 ## External User Goals
 * To find new holiday destinations, find accomadation and tourist destinations.